Yarden-zamir/vps-manager/docs/dns-management.md

    - Store DNS provider tokens as secrets
    - Call central workflows to manage DNS

-3. **GitHub Actions Workflows**
+3. **Terraform via CI**
-   - `dns-plan.yml` - Shows what changes will be made
+   - Define records JSON in your service repo or generate it in the workflow
-   - `dns-apply.yml` - Applies changes to DNS provider
+   - Call shared workflows `dns-plan.yml` / `dns-apply.yml` using repo secrets

 ### Security Model